canonical/charmcraft/docs/howto/charm-to-python.rst

 Select a compatible version of ``pip``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``python`` plugin requires at least pip 22.3, released in October 2022.
+The Python plugin requires at least pip 22.3, released in October 2022.
 If the
 charm's base uses an older version of pip, a newer version can be installed in the
 build environment using a dependency part.
 The following ``parts`` section can be
 used in place of the section above to upgrade pip for charms that build on Ubuntu